bugzbrown/php-73-docker/README.md

 This is a starter repository for a simple docker compose that creates a LAMP Stack for local development.

+> **THIS IS CURRENTLY UNDER DEVELOPMENT AND WILL NOT WORK**

-It is based on this repository: https://github.com/sprintcube/docker-compose-lamp.git
+It is based on this repository: https://github.com/sprintcube/docker-compose-lamp.git and adjusted to suit my workflow and organization for local projects.

 ## REQUIREMENTS

     - nodejs 10+
     - docker

 ## How to and Why